Algo-Web/POData/README.md

 POData - OData for the Poor PHP Developer
 ============

 POData (pronounced like the [sandwich](http://en.wikipedia.org/wiki/Po'_boy)) a is an OData service framework for PHP Developers.
-PHP Developers are dirt poor because they are not afforded a nice OData toolkit, but POData elimantes their poverty and brings the boutiful wealth of OData to the masses!.
+PHP Developers are dirt poor because they are not afforded a nice OData toolkit, but POData elimantes their poverty and brings the bountiful wealth of OData to the masses!.

 POData vs odataphpprod
 ===================